hotpeppersec/cloudlab/docs/_source/01_setup.rst

 The Workhorse (IDE)
 ===================

-I find it extremely helpful to have an Integrated Development Environment (IDE) that I don't have to spend a lot of time configuring.
-Lately that is Visual Studio Code [#]_ for me.
-It works well on both Linux, Mac and other operating systems as well.
+The authors find it extremely helpful to have an Integrated Development Environment (IDE) that I don't have to spend a lot of time configuring.
+Lately that is Visual Studio Code [#]_ for us.
+It works well on Linux, Mac and other operating systems as well.
 The environment is easily extensible to support most any language, linter, or syntax checker we may have a need for.
 Folks also seem to be quite fond of Sublime [#]_ for it's extensibility.

 .. [#] https://code.visualstudio.com/Download
 .. [#] https://www.sublimetext.com/